xbydsl/HS2VR/README.md

 Since the VR interface is in scene TAA applies to it and tends to make it a bit blurry, probably stick to SMAA in scenes (though I break this guideline all the time...)\
 For best VR performance I recommend turning off MSAA and Realtime Reflection Probes (on Settings) and lowering the SSS settings Postprocess Iterations to 2 and Shader Iterations per pass to 4.
 Deactivating dither may help, although I didn't notice a big difference.

 Note: Be careful with shadows, it might be a quirk of my setup but turning off shadows cuts my frame rate in half.
 Make sure shadows are on in graphics and in any other mods touching the graphics settings.
+You need at least one directional light with shadows on in a scene.

 # Simple Installation